patriciogonzalezvivo/thebookofshaders/glossary/normalize/README.md

 ## Normalize
-Calculate the normalize product of two vectors
+Calculate the unit vector in the same direction as the input vector

 ### Declaration
 ```glsl